superymk/docs/IntelAMT/amt.md

 ## Getting amtterm

 Your best bet is to use amtterm 1.3 or higher.
-It is available from the author's [http://www.kraxel.org/cgit/amtterm/ git repository] or [http://www.kraxel.org/releases/amtterm/ releases directory].
+It is available from the author's [git repository](http://www.kraxel.org/cgit/amtterm/) or [releases directory](http://www.kraxel.org/releases/amtterm/).

 ## Patches

 Most of the patches previously posted here are included in amtterm as of version 1.3.
-The no-truncate patch ([[Media:amtterm-no-truncate.patch.txt]]) hasn't been incorporated, but the corresponding bug should only effect you if using a user name or password greater than 63 bytes long.
+The [no-truncate patch](IntelAMT/amtterm-no-truncate.patch) hasn't been incorporated, but the corresponding bug should only effect you if using a user name or password greater than 63 bytes long.

 ## Connect from the client

-In my case, since I'm using a direct ethernet connection, I need to bring up the ethernet interface: <tt>sudo ifconfig eth0 192.168.0.1</tt>.
+In my case, since I'm using a direct ethernet connection, I need to bring up the ethernet interface: *sudo ifconfig eth0 192.168.0.1*.
 You'll need to repeat this whenever the link goes down, such as if the cable is unplugged, or either NIC resets (as on reboot).

 I use: ./amtterm -p 'YourAMTpassword' 192.168.0.2